West Space Commission

 Tina Stefanou, 'Dance the War of Proximity' performance featuring young people as part of the '18th Adelaide Biennial of Australian Art: Inner Sanctum', 2024, Art Gallery of South Australia.
 Photography by Andrew Kaineder and Wil Normyle

-With a focus on relationality, knowledge sharing and impactful collaboration and innovation around questions of access, the artist is working with an array of collaborators with different art and non-art backgrounds and access needs, from rural and urban Australia.
+With a focus on relationality, knowledge sharing and impactful collaboration and innovation around questions of access, Stefanou works with an array of collaborators with different art and non-art backgrounds, across rural and urban Australia.

-Stefanou's recent time spent living in rural Western Australia amidst shifting political and environmental terrains has shaped the ways she chooses to engage and communicate within the arts.
-Her practice contemplates how neoliberal-humanism and social class dynamics infiltrate our day-to-day lives, sense of self, bodies, practices, and relations, affecting how we connect, communicate, and create liberation for one another and the planet.
-It holds the potential for other forms of sharing, making, and contributing to the cultural commons beyond the rat race.
+Stefanou contemplates how neoliberal-humanism and social class dynamics infiltrate our day-to-day lives as well as our sense of self, bodies, and relationships — affecting how we connect, communicate, and create liberation for one another and the planet.
+Her expansive practice holds the potential for other forms of sharing, making, and contributing to the cultural commons beyond the rat race.

 Tina Stefanou is a Greek-Australian visual artist, performer, researcher, and filmmaker.
 With a background as a vocalist, she works undisciplined, with and across a diverse range of mediums, practices, approaches and labours: an embodied practice that she calls voice in the expanded field.
 As a means to seek more inclusive ways of making and to frame tangled relationships, she engages in multi-species performance with a family of local others, friends not-yet-made, and poet(h)ic meetings of matter.
 Informed by diasporic and working-class experiences, Tina engages in sound, filmography, and research as social practice, exploring with and beyond all-too-human and more-than-human vocalities.
 She works with multiple communities over long periods of time and locations through para-ethnographic field work, vocal workshops, performance making, and filmic traces.